 Recipes like these BBQ lamb shanks that feed more than the typical family are usually the kind we enjoy on big occasions with lots of family and friends.
 Since those gatherings may be a little smaller this year, I hope it’s one you give a try with those nearest and dearest.

 I’m already planning to recreate it for a day spent with some close friends at the lake.
 After a long day on the boat!

 The lamb shanks can easily be baked ahead at home and then transported to be finished on the grill right before we eat.

 This Creamy Cucumber Salad with Pickled Red Onions, Cucumber Melon Salad or this Tart Cherry Balsamic Grilled Summer Vegetable Orzo Salad all make great side dishes to the BBQ lamb.

 Although my gluten-free tabbouleh made with millet might be the most classic combination paired with lamb.
 It’s great for cookouts too because it can stay out in the heat without issue!

-It’s really a great make ahead/prep recipe so entertaining stays simple and you can enjoy less time cooking and more time enjoying the company of others, something I think we all now realize is much more important and coveted than we ever realized before.
+It’s really a great make ahead/prep recipe so entertaining stays simple and you can enjoy less time cooking.
+Which means more time enjoying the company of others.
+Something I think we all now realize is much more important and coveted than we ever realized before!

 There’s always a place at the table for amazing food no matter what the circumstances!